Letter 4785

 - Kamloops, BC, Canada

 Thanks so much Dale!
 It just took me two hours to polish 3 pieces of silver but after I saw your post I decided to try it and whalah!
-I soaked one of my candleabra's for 15 minutes and it came out shining.
+I soaked one of my candelabras for 15 minutes and it came out shining.
 THANK YOU!
 THANK YOU!
-THANK YOU!!!
+THANK YOU!
 I'm ready for a dinner party. :-)

 - San Clemente, California

 I was very skeptical about trying the aluminum foil and baking soda to remove the tarnish off of my silver ring.
-After sucessfully trying this method, i would reccomend it over and over again! i was very pleasantly surprised!
-All of the tarnish came off of my ring and all i had to do was grab an old cotton rag and polish it back to a high shine.
+After successfully trying this method, I would recommend it over and over again!
+I was very pleasantly surprised!
+All of the tarnish came off of my ring and all I had to do was grab an old cotton rag and polish it back to a high shine.
 Thank you for saving me time and $$$$ !

 - charlotte, No Carolina

-interesting read i must say! i clean silver for a living and have done so for 22 years now, im an antique dealer and the only safe way to clean silver is to use an Electrolytic plate. if you use polish or dips you're not only damaging your silver, but your health as well because nearly all chemical based polish solutions contain 'amonia' and lots of it too!.
+interesting read I must say!
+I clean silver for a living and have done so for 22 years now, I'm an antique dealer and the only safe way to clean silver is to use an Electrolytic plate. if you use polish or dips you're not only damaging your silver, but your health as well because nearly all chemical based polish solutions contain 'ammonia' and lots of it too!.

-also note: that useing soda crystals 'washing soda' sodium carbonate crystals, with aluminum is also very dangerous and will when mixed together create a deadly vapour. read the instructions on any packet of soda crystals and it should read 'DO NOT USE WITH ALUMINUM'
+Also note: that using soda crystals 'washing soda [on eBay or Amazon] ' sodium carbonate crystals, with aluminum is also very dangerous and will when mixed together create a deadly vapour. read the instructions on any packet of soda crystals and it should read 'DO NOT USE WITH ALUMINUM'

 silver cleaners - london uk

 Thanks, Brian!
-Although sodium carbonate is not good for aluminum because it's a medium strength alkali, and alkaline materials attack aluminum, I very strongly doubt that anything hazardous is released from exposing aluminum to sodium carbonate.
+Although sodium carbonate is not good for aluminum because it's a medium strength alkali, and such materials slowly attack aluminum (don't put aluminum items in the dishwasher), I very strongly doubt that anything hazardous can be released from exposing aluminum to sodium carbonate.

 January 18, 2008

 I had used a metal plate with holes to clean my silver items for a long time, and as I could not find it I searched the Internet & came to this page.
-I read Dale Woika's comments and tried a spoonful of washing soda for every litre of boiling water in an aluminum cooking pot which I previously cleaned with Steel Wool [link is to product info at Rockler], as Dale advised, and it worked wonders.
+I read Dale Woika's comments and tried a spoonful of washing soda [on eBay or Amazon] for every litre of boiling water in an aluminum cooking pot which I previously cleaned with 00 steel wool [on eBay or Amazon], as Dale advised, and it worked wonders.
 I dipped my silver forks, which had their tips quite dirty, and some silver bread plates and now they look really nice.

 It certainly is cheaper than buying the metal plate!